 Southern yellow-billed hornbill (Tockus leucomelas), Etosha National Park, Namibia. – This national park, and Namibian nature in general, are dealt with in elsewhere on this website, see Countries and places: Namibia – a desert country.
 (Photo copyright © by Kaj Halberg)

-This extremely hairy caterpillar is very well camouflaged, sitting on a yellow leaf. – Malabang National Forest, northern Taiwan.
+This extremely hairy caterpillar is very well camouflaged, sitting on a yellow leaf, Malabang National Forest, northern Taiwan.
 (Photo copyright © by Kaj Halberg)

-This western yellow-legged gull (Larus michahellis) has killed a domestic pigeon and is now eating it on a roof top in Istanbul, Turkey.
-This species, which resembles the widespread herring gull (L. argentatus), can be identified by e.g. its yellow legs and very powerful beak. – More pictures of this species are found elsewhere on this website, see: Nature – Urban nature.
-(Photo copyright © by Kaj Halberg)
+The western yellow-legged gull (Larus michahellis) is found in the Mediterranean Sea.
+This species resembles the widespread herring gull (L. argentatus), but can be identified by its yellow legs and very powerful beak.
+It often breeds on house roofs, and if a window is left open, it may enter to search for edibles. – More pictures of this species, as well as other gulls, are found elsewhere on this website, see: Nature – Urban nature.

 Many Native American peoples, including the Nez Perce, Kootenai, Cheyenne, and Salish, utilized this plant as food and medicine.
 The root can be eaten, raw or cooked, with a balsam-like taste.
 The Salish people claimed that its taste was best after being baked in a fire pit for three days.
 Young shoots were also cooked or added to salads.
 Seeds were ground and formed into cakes, which could be eaten raw.
 As a medicinal herb, this species was mainly used for stomach problems.
 (Source: pfaf.org/User/Plant.aspx?LatinName=Balsamorhiza+sagittata)